-(Reuters) - Ken Russell, the British director of Women in Love and The Devils, has died at the age of 84, a friend said on Monday.
+Ken Russell, the British director of Women in Love and The Devils, has died at the age of 84.

-Norman Lebrecht, the music critic, said the famously provocative film maker died peacefully in his sleep on Sunday.
+His widow Elize said the famously provocative film maker passed away peacefully in his sleep on Sunday afternoon.

 Russell began his directing career with the BBC and went on to make some of the most controversial and violent films of the 1960s and 70s.

 Women in Love, a 1969 adaptation of D. H. Lawrence's novel, became infamous for its nude wrestling scene between actors Alan Bates and Oliver Reed.